 Members of the HsE-Syt and AtSYT tether families bridge across the intermembrane gap and dock to the PM via their C2 domains (Pérez-Sancho et al, 2015b; Pérez-sancho et al, 2016; Giordano et al, 2013; Saheki et al, 2016).
 Arabidopsis MCTPs contain three to four C2 domains, which may also drive PM-association through interactions with membrane lipids.
 C2 domains are independently folded structural and functional modules with diverse modes of action, including membrane docking, protein-protein interactions and calcium sensing (Corbalan-Garcia & Gómez-Fernández, 2014).

 To investigate the function of MCTP C2 modules, we first searched for homologs of AtMCTP individual C2 domains (A, B, C, and D) amongst all human and A. thaliana proteins using the HHpred webserver (Zimmermann et al, 2018) for remote homology detection.
 The searches yielded a total of 1790 sequence matches, which contained almost all human and A. thaliana C2 domains.
 We next clustered the obtained sequences based on their all-against-all pairwise similarities in CLANS (Frickey & Lupas, 2018).
-In the resulting map (Supplementary Fig. a), the C2 domains of Arabidopsis MCTPs (AtMCTPs, coloured cyan) most closely match the C2 domains of membrane-trafficking and -tethering proteins, including human MCTPs (HsMCTPs, green), human Synaptotagmins (HsSyts, orange), human Ferlins (HsFerlins, blue), human HsE-Syts (HsE-Syts, magenta) and Arabidopsis SYTs (AtSYTs, red), most of which dock to membranes through direct interaction with anionic lipids (Giordano et al, 2013; Saheki et al, 2016; Pérez-Lara et al, 2016; Abdullah et al, 2014; Marty et al, 2014).
+In the resulting map (Supplementary Fig. 12a), the C2 domains of Arabidopsis MCTPs (AtMCTPs, coloured cyan) most closely match the C2 domains of membrane-trafficking and -tethering proteins, including human MCTPs (HsMCTPs, green), human Synaptotagmins (HsSyts, orange), human Ferlins (HsFerlins, blue), human HsE-Syts (HsE-Syts, magenta) and Arabidopsis SYTs (AtSYTs, red), most of which dock to membranes through direct interaction with anionic lipids (Giordano et al, 2013; Saheki et al, 2016; Pérez-Lara et al, 2016; Abdullah et al, 2014; Marty et al, 2014).
 By comparison to the C2 domains of these membrane-trafficking and -tethering proteins, the C2 domains of most other proteins do not make any connections to the C2 domains of AtMCTPs at the P-value cut-off chosen for clustering (1e-10).
 Thus, based on sequence similarity, the plant AtMCTP C2 domains are expected to bind membranes.